Bibliography of Andrew Jackson: Key biographies

+Militia and military

+Resources for Jackson and the Tennessee militia, U.S. Army, War of 1812, Creek Wars, Seminole Wars, Blackhawk War, etc.

 Kinship networks, personal life, biographical dictionaries

 Note: There are extensive family tree charts in volume one of The Papers, volume one of Remini, in Rogin (1976), and in Cheathem (October 2011).
 Part IV of the Legal Papers of A. Jackson also includes capsule biographies of many early-career affiliates.